White-faced starling

 The white-faced starling (Sturnornis albofrontatus) is a member of the starling family of birds.
 It is an endemic resident breeder in Sri Lanka.

-It was for a long time erroneously known as S. senex; this was eventually identified as a junior synonym of the red-billed starling (Mees 1997).
+Taxonomy

+The white-faced starling was formally described in 1854 by the English naturalist Edgar Leopold Layard under the binomial name Heterornis albofrontata.
+This species was previously placed in the genus Sturnus.
+A molecular phylogenetic study published in 2008 found that the genus was polyphyletic.
+In the reorganization to create monotypic genera, the white-faced starling was moved to the resurrected genus Sturnornis that had been introduced in 1879 by William Vincent Legge.
+The species is monotypic: no subspecies are recognised.

+For many years this species was erroneously believed to have been first described in 1850 by French naturalist Charles Lucien Bonaparte under the binomial name Pastor senex.
+Although Bonaparte had specified the location as Bengal, this was believed to have been an error.
+An examination in 1997 of the specimen used by Bonaparte revealed that his brief description applied to Sturnus sericeus Gmelin, JF, 1789, the red-billed starling.
+The earliest description of the white-faced starling is therefore that by Layard in 1854.

+Description

 The adults of these 22 cm-long birds have green-glossed dark grey upperparts and whitish underparts.
 The head is paler than the underparts.
 The sexes are similar, but juveniles are duller, with brown upperparts and greyer underparts.

-As the genus Sturnus is highly paraphyletic, it was not certain whether the present species would be retained therein.
-Though it was not included in recent studies (Jønsson & Fjeldså 2006, Zuccon et al. 2006), its appearance suggests it is not close to the common starling, the type species of Sturnus.
-It is also generally not included among those species which are often (and probably correctly) placed in Acridotheres.
-Most taxonomic authorities place the species in its own genus, Sturnornis.

 This passerine is typically found in tall forest, usually high in the canopy.
 The white-faced starling builds its nest in a hole.
 The normal clutch is two eggs.

 Like most starlings, the white-faced starling is fairly omnivorous, eating fruit, nectar and insects.